-This paper shows numerical results for propagating satellite state vectors against known POE's and against reference ephemerides generated by Analytical Graphics Inc.'s (AGI's) Orbit Determination Tool Kit (ODTK) optimal filter/smoother.
+This paper shows numerical results for propagating satellite state vectors against known POE's and against precise ephemerides generated by Analytical Graphics Inc.'s Orbit Determination Tool Kit (ODTK) optimal filter/smoother.
 All propagations are performed with AGI's Satellite Tool Kit/High Precision Orbit Propagator (STK/HPOP).
-The time span ranges from several hours to a couple of months, and includes tests for exact initial condition matches and expected real-world difference in initial position.
-The POE's are considered "truth" for this paper as their uncertainty is much less than the accumulated error in the propagation.
-When reference orbits are generated via OD, they are labeled as such to avoid confusion with truly independent precise reference orbits.
+The time span ranges from several days to a month and include tests for exact initial condition matches, to expected real-world difference in initial position.
+The POE's are considered "truth" for this paper as their uncertainty is generally much less than the accumulated error in the propagation.
+When reference orbits are generated, they are labeled as such to avoid confusion with truly independent reference orbits.